chaidosa/sfundraiser/README.md

 We are using blockchain Technology for transfering funds securely.

-Tech Used: Truffle, solidity, Noejs, HTML,etc.
+Tech Used: Truffle, solidity, Nodejs, HTML,etc.

 This project was implemented for India's first HACK FOR SPORT hackathon Jointly cunducted by SPORJO and Hackerearth.